 Administrator- Nora O

 You should avoid placing a loved one in this home at all costs.
-Its health inspection rating is only a single star due to a plethora of violations that include deficiencies in the water sprinkler system, resident rights concerns, reports of poor nutrition and numerous fire safety concerns in addition to the sprinkler failures.
-This combined with a staff rating of only two stars suggests that your loved one will not receive the attention he or she deserves and may be subject to environmental hazards.Presence McAuley Manor
+Sadly, its health inspection rating is only a single star due to many violations.
+These violations include deficiencies in the water sprinkler system, nursing home resident rights and concerns, reports of poor nutrition, and numerous fire safety concerns in addition to the sprinkler failures.

 400 West Sullivan Road